mlaitinen/documentation/content/applications/productivity/discuss/overview/get_started.rst

          notifications for Odoo Discuss

 .. tip::
-   To stop receiving desktop notifications, reset the notifications settings of your browser.
+   To stop receiving desktop notifications, reset the notifications settings of the browser.

-To start a chat, click on *New Message* on the *Messaging Menu*, or go to *Discuss* and send a *Direct Message*.
+To start a chat go to *Discuss* app and click on the :guilabel:`+` icon next to :guilabel:`Direct Messages` or :guilabel:`Channels` in the left menu of the dashboard.

 .. image:: get_started/channels_direct_messages.png
    :align: center